 <?php include "whatever.php"; // Includes whatever.php ?>

-The include_once statement will only include the file, if it hasn't been included earlier.
+The include_once statement will only include the file, if it has not

 <?php include_once "whatever.php"; // Includes whatever.php include_once "whatever.php"; // Won't do anything, since the file was already included. ?>